simonovAlexey/votingSystem/README.md

 Each restaurant provides new menu each day.

 As a result, provide a link to github repository.
 It should contain the code, README.md <a href="https://github.com/simonovAlexey/votingSystem/blob/master/config/curl.md">couple curl </a> commands to test REST.

+##### The application works with HSQLDB.
+To run it, you do not need to install any database

 -----------------------------